yotamgalinka/moviesearchapp/README.md

 This is a web application that allows you to search movies using The Movie Database (TMDb) API.

-## Features
-- Search for movies by title
-- View movie posters, ratings, and overviews

 ## How to View the Web App

 1. Clone the Repository: